MR

 4. Income

-Income testing is conducted to calculate your family’s annual income and deductions, determining your eligibility for the childcare benefit.
+Income testing is conducted to calculate your family’s annual income and deductions, determining your eligibility for the Affordable Childcare Benefit.

-That said, you may qualify for the benefit if you earn up to $111,000.
-You may also be eligible if you earn more than that but have large deductions based on your family size or if you have children with special needs.
+You may qualify for the benefit if your family’s unit net income is less than $111,000.
+However, if your family’s unit net income is more than $111,000 but has large deductions based on your family size or if you have children with special needs, you may also be eligible for this benefit.

-How Much Affordable Childcare Benefit Can You Receive?
+How Much Affordable Child Care Benefit Can You Get?

-So how much you get depends on your family size, type of care, family income etc.
+How much you get for your BC Affordable Child Care Benefit depends on your family size, type of care, family income, etc.

 • Marital status